 magnetic anomaly value is intended to indicate an anomaly that is different in a positive (easterly) and negative (westerly) direction, where two instances of value of local magnetic anomaly are encoded and reference direction is populated for both instances.

-During the automated conversion process, the value populated in VALLMA will be converted across to magnetic anomaly value.
+During the automated conversion process, the value populated in VALLMA will be converted across to magnetic anomaly value, noting that the value of VALLMA will be converted from minutes to decimal degrees for magnetic anomaly value.
 Data Producers will be required to confirm whether the value populated in VALLMA is intended to indicate both the positive (easterly) and negative (westerly) values of the anomaly, or a disparate range; noting that S-57 guidance recommends encoding the values of a range in INFORM for the LOCMAG.
 Where the anomaly is a disparate range, Data Producers will be required to adjust value of local magnetic anomaly in accordance with the guidance above; and if the information contained in INFORM relates only to the range of anomaly values, remove the associated instance of the complex attribute information (see clause 2.3).

 Tidal data